ArrowM/Queue-Bot/README.md

 6. [Install Node-gyp](https://github.com/nodejs/node-gyp#installation)
 7. Install Dependencies.
 Open commmand prompt in project directory (If you have the project open in file explorer, click on the directory bar, enter `cmd`, and hit enter).
 Enter `npm i` into command prompt.
 Keep the command prompt open.
 8. Build the bot.
 In the same command prompt, enter `npm run build`.
 9. Start the Bot.
-Enter `npm run start` into command prompt.
+Enter `npm start` into command prompt.
 If you get an error at boot, there is something wrong in your config.json.
 When you close command prompt, the bot will stop.
 10. **Optional**.
 Make the bot run in the background, so you don't need command prompt open.
 	9a.
 In command prompt, enter `npm install pm2`
 	9b.
 To start the bot, enter `pm2 start bot.js --time`